devHaitham481/laravel_app_on_docker_compose/readme.md

 # Travellist - Laravel Demo App

-This is a Laravel demo application.
+This is a Laravel demo application hosted on docker on three different service containers :-
+    - Application Container: contains the application code
+    - Database Container: contains the MySQL database container
+    - Nginx Container

 Relevant Tutorials: